How to Understand Medicare: Logically Explained by an Analyst

 Choosing to Just Use Parts A and B Without Extra Protection

 As a healthy person, I feel I can deal with paying the 20% Medicare doesn't cover.
-But if I wait 6 months and add a Supplemental plan or Advantage Plan later, they can charge me more, refuse preexisting conditions, or turn me down altogether.
+But if I wait six months and add a Supplemental plan or Advantage Plan later, they can charge me more, refuse preexisting conditions, or turn me down altogether.
 Obamacare specifically left Medicare out of the preexisting condition rule.
 Not many people realize that.

 Then there's Part D for prescription drugs.
 I don't need it now, but as I explained earlier, they tag on a 12% penalty every year that I wait (1% per month).
-And that would stay with me the rest of my life.
+And that would stay with me for the rest of my life.

 Medicare is soon cruel, in my opinion.
 They get you coming and going, and they take advantage of the elderly who can't study complicated things and make decisions for themselves.

-There is a Medigap Supplemental Plan That’s Right For You
+There Is a Medigap Supplemental Plan That’s Right For You

 When you are covered by a Supplemental Plan (Medigap), there are no surprises.
-You’ll know exactly what’s covered based on the plan you choose.
+You’ll know what’s covered based on the plan you choose.

 Don't confuse plans with parts.
-Medicare has Parts A, B and D. And supplemental coverage has several plans to choose from, labeled from Plan A through Plan F. Rather than duplicate that info here, you can see a complete detailed listing of each plan at medicare.gov.
+Medicare has Parts A, B, and D. And supplemental coverage has several plans to choose from, labeled from Plan A through Plan F. Rather than duplicate that info here, you can see a complete detailed listing of each plan at medicare.gov.
 Remember, that’s the only site you need for all your questions.

 By law, each plan is exactly the same no matter which insurance company you go with.
 Therefore, once you decide on the supplemental plan you want, the only thing you need to compare is the cost.